jupyter/nbclassic/README.md

 > jupyter nbclassic
 ```

-TODO: Add info about side by side installs/usage, etc.
-Alternatively, you can run Jupyter Server and visit the `/tree` endpoint:
+Alternatively, you can run Jupyter Server:

 ```
 > jupyter server